SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/02-filter-exclude-sort.md

 > 2. How would you restrict this to one of the species selected?
 >
 > > ## Solution
 > > 1.
-Do `Facet` > `Text facet` on the `scientificName` column after filtering.
-This will show that
+If you kept a text facet over `scientificName` from before - it will show that
-> > two names match your filter criteria.
-They are `Baiomys taylori` and `Chaetodipus baileyi`.
+> > two names match your filter criteria are: `Baiomys taylori` and `Chaetodipus baileyi`.
+If you have closed
+> that text facet, do `Facet` > `Text facet` on the `scientificName` column after filtering to see the same effect.
 > > 2.
 To restrict to only one of these two species, you could make the search case sensitive or
 > > you could split the `scientificName` column into species and genus before filtering or
-> > you could include more letters in your filter.
+> > you could include more letters in your filter, e.g. `baio` which would exclude `Chaetodipus baileyi`.
+Try playing with this.
 > >
 > {: .solution}
 {: .challenge}

 ### Excluding data entries

-In addition to the solutions included above, another way to narrow our filter is to `include` and/or `exclude` entries in a facet.
-If you still have your facet for `scientificName`, you can use it, or use drop-down menu > `Facet` > `Text facet` to create a new facet.
-Only the entries with names that agree with your `Text filter` will be included in this facet.
+In addition to the solutions included above, another way to narrow our filter is to use the `include` or `exclude` buttons on entries in a facet.
+If you still have your facet for `scientificName`, you can use it, or use drop-down menu > `Facet` > `Text facet` to recreate it.

-> ## Exercise
->
-> Use `include / exclude` to select only entries from one of these two species.
->
-> > ## Solution
-> >
-> > 1.
-In the facet (left margin), click on one of the names, such as `Baiomys taylori`.
-Notice that when you click on the name, or hover
-> > over it, there are entries to the right for `edit` and `include`.
+1. In the facet (on the left margin), hover over one of the names, e.g. `Baiomys taylori`.
+Notice that when you hover over it, there are buttons to the right for `edit` and `include`.
+Also note that if you click rather than hover - you will automatically include this entry in the filter, in which case you will have buttons for `edit` and `exclude`.
-> > 2.
-Click `include`.
-This will explicitly include this species, and exclude others that are not expicitly included.
-Notice that the
-> option now changes to `exclude`.
+2. Click `include`.
+This will explicitly include this species, and exclude others that are not explicitly included.
+Notice that the option now changes to `exclude`.
-> > 3.
-Click `include` and `exclude` on the other species (`Chaetodipus baileyi`) and notice how the two entries appear and disappear
-> >  from the table.
+3. Click `include` and `exclude` on the other species (`Chaetodipus baileyi`) and notice how the two entries appear and disappear from the table.
-> >
-> {: .solution}
-{: .challenge}

-Important: Select both species for your filtered dataset before continuing with the rest of the exercises.
+**Important:** Make sure both species are included in your filtered dataset before continuing with the rest of the exercises.

 >## Filters vs. facets
 > Faceting and filtering look very similar.
 A good distinction is that faceting gives you an overview description of all the data that